anonymous-2026-ai/CitationIntentClassification/README.md

 You can go to the folder for the specific dataset to run the training/testing code.
 Look at the run.sh file and change the path to your dataset with '--data_dir' parameter.
 You can set up your own hyperparameters to start the training process by running: bash run.sh.

+Note that: In this version of our code, the number of clusters K is fixed in the code in the file 'model.py'.
+However, you can easily modify it.
+We will continue to refactor our code to enhance convenience.

 # Testing

 You need to copy the checkpoint you want to test from train_folder to the test_folder.
 In the test_folder, please name the test model as 'model_test'.
 After that, you can start the testing process by running: bash run.sh.